MicrosoftDocs/msix-docs/msix-src/toolkit/msix-toolkit-msixbatchconversion.md

 )
 ```

 The specified virtual machine will be used to package apps into the MSIX format.
 This virtual machine will be connected to using the credentials entered when prompted (prompt appears directly after script **entry.ps1** execution).
+Prior to packaging an application to the MSIX packaging format, the script will create a snapshot of the Hyper-V VM, and then restored to this snapshot after application has been packaged.

 ### remoteMachines